rdbatch/satisfactory-server-aws/README.md

 3. `npx cdk bootstrap <aws account number>/<aws region>` (only required if you don't already have CDK bootstrapped in your account/region pair)
 4. `cp server-hosting/.config.sample.ts server-hosting/.config.ts` if you have not done so (see [Configuration](#configuration) for customization); you must fill in region and account
 5. `npx cdk deploy`
 6. Wait for the CloudFormation stack to finish.
-It may take a few minutes for the server to download/install everything after the stack is finished.
+It may take a few minutes for the server to download/install everything after the stack is finished deploying.
-7. Use the Ec2 instance public IP address to connect to your server in Satisfactory Server Manager (see [DNS and IP management](#dns-and-ip-management))
+7. Use the Ec2 instance Elastic IP (shown in the stack outputs) to connect to your server in Satisfactory Server Manager (see [DNS and IP management](#dns-and-ip-management))
 8. Start a new game or upload a save

 ## Accessing your server